-Cubans gift a bicycle to Titingo, the boy who sold tamales in Camagüey.
+Cubans give a bicycle to Titingo, the boy who sold tamales in Camagüey

-The bicycle was purchased thanks to the support and visibility of the case of Roelbis, the boy who sold tamales in Camagüey.
+The bicycle was purchased thanks to the support and visibility of Roelbis's case, the boy who sold tamales in Camagüey.

 Titingo, el niño que vendía tamales en Camagüey, tiene bicicleta nueva © Collage Facebook / Edmundo Dantés y José Luis Tan Estrada